sdbx/Utils/test/DESIGN.md

 }
 ```

-Note: for the sake of convenience of implementation, this program relies on three macros.
+Note: for the sake of convenience of implementation, this program relies on two macros: TESTCASE_LEN and OUTPUT_LEN.
 The values outside of these limits break the assumptions that this program has and therefore will cause undefined behaviors.

 ```c
 // file: test_cases